PRESERVATION PROJECT >>

 From 1940 to 1995, in towns and cities across Pennsylvania and Ohio, the company presented over 500 productions, most of which were headlined by stars of stage and screen.

 Information provided here is generally organized by location and without a lot of bells and whistles.
 A season was rarely the same across the Kenley circuit, so, for example, ticket holders in Warren, Ohio, did not necessarily always have access to the same shows that Kenley produced in Columbus.
-The 1967 season was the only time in which all three Kenley cities presented the same headliners and shows.
+The 1967 season was the only time during the Ohio era in which all three Kenley cities presented the same headliners and shows.
+Stars that season included Shari Lewis, Noel Harrison, and Barbara Eden.